CHAPTER 21: Second Coming

 After their call disconnected, he pulled up George’s January debit card charges.
 The pie chart still showed food, especially restaurants, as the biggest slice.
 But clothing, entertainment and electronics were catching up.
 Then there was the hefty payment for the new car.

-Garcia unwrapped a new Drukker disc.
+He unwrapped a new Drukker disc, the latest upgrade.

-Maybe someday, someone will care about my work.
+Someday, he thought, someone will care about my work.